Complex geometry of moment-angle manifolds: Introduction

+The main result of Harvey and Lawson's work~\cite{_Harvey_Lawson:currents_} states that $M$ does not admit a K\"ahler metric if and only if $M$ has a nonzero positive $(1,1)$-current $\Theta$ which is the $(1,1)$-component of an exact current.
+Any complex surface (2-dimensional manifold) $M$ admits a closed positive (1,1)-current \cite{_Buchdahl:surfaces_,_Lamari_}, and sometimes a closed positive $(1,1)$-form.
+The maximal rank of such form is called the \emph{K\"ahler rank} of~$M$.
 In \cite{_Brunella:Inoue_} and \cite{_Chiose_Toma:surfaces_}, complex surfaces were classified according to their K\"ahler rank; it was shown that the K\"ahler rank is equal to 1 for all elliptic, Hopf and Inoue minimal surfaces, and 0 for the rest of class VII surfaces.

-In higher dimensions, no {\em a priori} results about the existence of exact positive $(p,p)$-currents or forms are known.
-However, such a form can be found for many explicit constructions of complex manifolds.
-This brings important consequences for the complex geometry of~$M$.